 Pupils are following the AQA, Art and Design Graphic Communication Syllabus.
 The girls are taught ten (one hour long) lessons over two weeks and are expected to work at least six hours independently, in the studio, each week.

-Art clubs for all year groups are offered at lunchtime on Tuesday and Thursday and afterschool Art surgeries for GCSE and A level students nearer their examinations.
-The girls also can go to a student led Manga Art Club.
+Art clubs for all year groups are offered at lunchtimes and afterschool Art surgeries for GCSE and A level students nearer their examinations.
+The girls also can go to a student led, Manga Art Club.

 Pupils are encouraged to enter various competitions throughout the year.
 Last year the girls participated in:

 - ‘Natre Spirited Art’ Competition

 - ‘GDST Film and Animation’ Competition